 You should find the higher register opening up much more comfortably on this vowel sound.
 The takeaway point is not that we should sing “nay” on every vowel.
 Injecting a slightly nasal quality into some vowels on a high register will likely go unnoticed by an audience, but will help you reach high phrases much more comfortably.

-As we mentioned earlier, often it’s the build up to the high note, not necessarily the note that limits you.
+As we mentioned earlier, often it’s the build-up to the high note, not necessarily the note that limits you.

-Try starting on top of arpeggio and singing “mee” three times, then step down the arpeggio one “mee” at a time.
+Try starting on top of the arpeggio and singing “mee” three times, then step down the arpeggio one “mee” at a time.
 Until you hit the bottom where you should sing “mee” three times.

 This is incredibly important.
 Bad posture will crush your support and mean you will struggle to sing higher notes.

-Your chest should be open, shoulders should be low, not tense, and your head should be following your eye line as you gaze straight ahead.
+Your chest should be open, your shoulders should be low, not tense, and your head should be following your eye line as you gaze straight ahead.

-Alternatively, you can try lifting your arms up, then bending your elbows as you push your arms back into what we call ‘Superman posture’.
+Alternatively, you can try lifting your arms up, and then bending your elbows as you push your arms back into what we call ‘Superman posture’.
 Hold it, then release.